-Courtney E. Brewster was appointed director of the College Prep Program (CPP) at Washington University in St. Louis on November 1, 2019.
-She had served in several leadership roles with the CPP since its inception in 2014, including associate director, assistant director, and program coordinator.
+Courtney E. Brewster serves as the director of the College Prep Program (CPP) at Washington University in St. Louis.
+She has held several leadership roles with the CPP since its inception in 2014, including associate director, assistant director, and program coordinator.
 As the director, Courtney provides leadership, vision, and strategic support for the CPP, a multi-year college access and success program serving St. Louis-area under-resourced students.
 She supervises both full-time and seasonal staff members, including Washington University graduate fellows and undergraduate program assistants who staff the CPP’s on-campus summer living and learning programming.
 As the CPP’s senior leader, Courtney serves as the key liaison with internal and external partners, and is responsible for all aspects of program design, implementation, and evaluation.
 Prior to her work with the CPP, Courtney served as a coordinator of Student Success Programs in Cornerstone: The Center for Advanced Learning and as a residential college director, both at Washington University.

 Graduate Fellows play a vital role in developing and enriching the overall College Prep community and are responsible for carrying out a variety of academic, social, and enrichment programming in addition to supervising program assistants and the cohorts.
 Read more…